bailey27/cppcryptfs/INSTALL.md

 [Visual Studio library paths screenshot](/screenshots/library_paths.png?raw=true")

-The screenshots were made when Dokany 1.0.2 was the Dokany version that cppcryptfs was expecting to use, but Dokany 1.0.3 was installed.
+The screenshots were made with Visual Studio 2015 when Dokany 1.0.2 was the Dokany version that cppcryptfs was expecting to use, but Dokany 1.0.3 was installed.
+The UI for changing these things in Visual Studio 2017 is the same.

-The default (master) branch of cppcryptfs is for building with the Dokany binary release.

-If you would like to build cppcryptfs with the current Dokany source, then after you clone cppcryptfs you need to switch to the current_dokany branch of cppcryptfs.

-		git checkout current_dokany